22分钟阅读更新于 2026年6月

 4. Atami Sekitei

 Representing the modern luxury of Izu's east coast, Atami Sekitei is a sophisticated retreat built into the hills above Atami.
-The ryokan is composed of individual sukiya-style villas, each with its own private rotenburo offering stunning views over Sagami Bay.
+The ryokan is composed of individual sukiya-style villas, each with its own private rotenburo offering arresting views over Sagami Bay.
 This focus on privacy and modern comfort makes it a popular choice for couples and those seeking a quiet escape.
 While the architecture is traditional in style, the amenities are contemporary.
 The inn's design cleverly uses its steep hillside location to ensure each villa feels secluded.
 Atami itself is the most accessible of Izu's onsen towns, just a 50-minute Shinkansen ride from Tokyo Station, making Atami Sekitei an excellent option for a quick but luxurious getaway.
 It combines the convenience of Atami with the tranquility of a private villa experience.

 Price tier: Luxury (¥50,000–¥100,000)